DatascientistNL/datasciencecoursera/README.md

-# datascience for legal specialist
+# datascience for legal topics